 Applications centered on otolith stable isotope analysis were presented that focused on mixing in the western stock.
 Siskey et al. (2016) conducted a study on decadal trends in mixing levels observed in US fisheries, analyzing otoliths archived by NMFS.
 They observed a substantially higher contribution of Mediterranean-origin fish in the 1990s (48% eastern stock contribution) than in the 1970s (0% contribution) and the most recent 2009-2014 sample (4% contribution).
 They attributed higher mixing in the 1990s to a depleted status in the Western stock.
 In contrast to the recent low mixing levels in US fisheries observed by Siskey et al. (2016) for the period 2009-2014, SCRS/2016/130 reported a high level of mixing in 2015.
 The 2015 sample of US fisheries was heavily biased towards the recreational fleet, with >80% < 120 cm CFL.
-The authors suggested that this apparent shift in mixing between the period 2009-2014 and 2015 may have been caused by contributions of Mediterranean-origin juveniles emanating from a strong year year-class.
+The authors suggested that this apparent shift in mixing between the period 2009-2014 and 2015 may have been caused by contributions of Mediterranean-origin juveniles emanating from a strong year-class.

 Document SCRS/2016/128 presented a comparative analysis of individual origin assignments for Bluefin tuna sampled within the GBYP program.
 For that purpose, an integrated stock identification database has been established with individuals assigned to origin using different methods (namely otolith stable isotopes, genetics and otolith shape analysis) over the past years.
 Analysis of the integrated database revealed that overall rates of agreement between methods were reasonably good given the compounding influence of classification error associated with each method.
 Rates of agreement were lowest for fish that had potentially performed transatlantic migrations, e.g. fish collected in the east that was classified to be of western origin (according to at least one method), or the reverse.
 This may reflect the influence of environmental history on phenotypic markers (otolith shape and chemistry).
 Rates of agreement between methods also increased when more restricted classification criteria were used (e.g. when the individual probabilities of belonging to a given stock was higher than 0.7, compared to 0.5).

 Subsequently, SCRS/2016/P32 presented the development of a genetic traceability panel to assign bluefin tuna to their birth place.
 For that aim, the authors have gathered larvae and young of the year from the Mediterranean, larvae from the Gulf of Mexico, and young of the year from Cape Hatteras.
 Applying the Restriction Site Associated DNA sequencing (RAD-seq) method to 204 of the samples, they have discovered and genotyped more than 10k SNPs and used them to determine population structure.
 Their results show clear genetic differentiation among the Gulf of Mexico and the Mediterranean, and suggest separation between the Gulf of Mexico and Cape Hatteras, meaning that the latter cannot be used as reference for the Gulf of Mexico spawning component.
-Genetic information on the Cape Hatteras samples was very preliminary because was based on a small sample of young-of-the-year juveniles, which were taken on only a single day.
+Genetic information on the Cape Hatteras samples was very preliminary because it was based on a small sample of young-of-the-year juveniles, which were taken on only a single day.
 Respectively, the 144 and 38 SNPs that best differentiate between the Northwest Atlantic and the Mediterranean and between the Gulf of Mexico and the Mediterranean were selected and genotyped in 152 new samples.
 With a reduced panel of 40 SNPs, 93% and 60% correct assignments for Mediterranean and Gulf of Mexico samples respectively were obtained.
 Although this panel is the best performing to date, it can still be improved, particularly increasing the sample size of the Gulf of Mexico baseline.